holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 consistently in a "fool proof" way.

 - Support arbitrary binary data
-- Consistent bytes for cryptographic use
+- Consistent bytes for _canonical representations_ of things for cryptographic use
 - Support multiple languages
 - Wide industry usage and tooling across many languages including Rust
 - Reasonably fast and compact